Democratic Gov. Steve Sisolak ousted in Nevada

 Lombardo’s win could end up being the biggest bright spot for his party in the Silver State.

 Laxalt currently holds a slim lead over Democratic Sen. Catherine Cortez Masto, though her allies expect her to overtake him as more votes come in.
-Meanwhile, three Democratic House incumbents won their respective races in Nevada, while GOP secretary of state candidate Jim Marchant was expected to lose to Democrat Cisco Aguilar.
+Meanwhile, three Democratic House incumbents won their respective races in Nevada, while in the secretary of state race, GOP candidate Jim Marchant was expected to lose to Democrat Cisco Aguilar.